 - Explore your passions and values to identify how you want to make community impact.

 - Investigate civic pathways that can guide your development as a civic leader.

 - Connect with civic leaders for inspiration and networking, including current CWRU students, alumni, and Cleveland changemakers.

 - Develop a plan to engage in the community and issues you care about to take your involvement to the next level.

 Participation is open to all current first and second-year CWRU students in good academic standing.
 Please check this web-page and join CCEL's CampusGroups page to receive CCEL's e-newsletter, which will notify students of the next spring semester Launchpad.
-If you have questions before then, please reach out to Adrian Griffin at CCEL.
+If you have questions, please reach out to CCEL at firstname.lastname@example.org.

 The first two sessions are dedicated to intentional team building activities as a cohort and establishing a foundational understanding of the social change process through learning about the different forms of civic engagement, CCEL’s Best Practices of Responsible Community Engagement, Cleveland’s civic landscape, and more.